wdevore/Ranger-Beta/examples/readme.md

 6) Call *GameApp::run()*.
 Game doesn't end until the method returns.

 # Shaders
 An Atlas is a collection of vertices and indices.
-Each Atlas inherits from **BaseAtlas**.
+Each Atlas inherits from **Atlas**.

 Each Atlas has a set of common attributes that all Atlases have:
 - Model